 “Vend is the retail management software taking retail to the cloud”.
 As they introduce themselves, Vend POS is a cloud-based point of sale (POS) and retail management software company based in Auckland, New Zealand.

 The very first Vend employees have launched their business in New Zealand since 2010 but they launched it with a global view.
-And their first handful of customers were from New Zealand, Australia to the US.
+And their first handful of customers was from New Zealand, Australia to the US.
 Next, they started to help customers that they picked randomly all around the world.
 Up to now, they have worked with clients in over 130 countries.

 POS for multiple business models